ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 **Origin** is how GitHub Desktop will refer to remote repository.
 To get those changes locally, click either of the **Pull origin** buttons that are displayed.

+!!! warning "It is recommended that you close your current game before pulling, otherwise Core might not pick up all of the incoming changes!"

 ![Pull Origin](../img/VersionControl/VersionControl_PullOriginButton.png){: .center loading="lazy" }

 Once the project is finished pulling the changes, click the **History** tab to confirm.
 You should see the commit message you made to add the README at the top.